Jaundice is a yellow discoloration of the skin, mucus membranes, and whites of the eyes.

 Prevention depends on the disorder causing jaundice.
 You may not be able to prevent some of the disorders.
 However, you can take the steps below to decrease your chance of developing liver disease:

-- Limit your alcohol intake to no more than two drinks a day for men or one drink a day for women.
+- Drink alcohol in moderation.
+Moderation is no more than 2 drinks per day for men or 1 drink per day for women.

-- Be careful mixing alcohol with over-the-counter and prescription medication.
+- Be careful mixing alcohol with over-the-counter and prescription medication, such as acetaminophen.

 - Avoid exposure to industrial chemicals.